-3. By opening the database, and clicking on the Repository Database Info option, as follows:
+3. By opening the database, and clicking on the Repository Database Info navigator entry, as the following shows:

 Copy-and-paste the repository's Replica ID from the resulting display (this includes the mandatory central colon):

 4. By using an agent in the NotesTracker Repository database that is designed purely to display its Replica ID.
 Simply go to the NotesTracker Repository and run the agent called "Display this DB's Replica ID" and you will be able to use the following convenient dialog box for copying purposes: